12 Best Ticket Resale Sites You Can Join Today

 Charges – 10% of the ticket’s face value plus fees

 This is another ticket resale site that has been in business for more than two decades.
 TicketCity prides itself on offering tickets and more.
 In addition to tickets, they also sell

 - Group seats

 - Driving directions to the venue

 As a result, they’ve served millions of customers and sold tickets to more than 100,000 events.

-Unlike the other ticket resale sites I’ve mentioned so far, TicketCity doesn't really allow you to sell the tickets to another fan directly.
+Unlike the other ticket resale platforms I’ve mentioned so far, TicketCity doesn't really allow you to sell the tickets to another fan directly.
 Instead, they offer to buy the ticket from you so that they can resell it.

 This takes the waiting off your hands since they pay you upfront and they'll handle the selling.
-However, they increase the ticket's price by up to 24%, which may price the tickets higher than other sites, making it hard to sell.
+However, they increase the ticket's price by up to 24%, which may price the tickets higher than other sites, making them hard to sell.
 There's also no guarantee that they'll approve your offer.
 But it's still worth a try, especially when you have several tickets.

 Charges – None